ushahidi/docs.ushahidi.com/guide/1_designing.md

 ---
 layout: page
+title:  "Chapter 1"
-title:  "Chapter 1: Designing a New Approach"
+subtitle: "Designing a New Approach"
 date:   2015-03-24 17:31:20
 categories: chapter
+weight: 1
 ---

 Chapter 1 Ushahidi v3: designing a new approach